 SEPTEMBER 27 - September 29, 2018

-Join us for the 2018 Environmental Educators of North Carolina conference at the DoubleTree by Hilton in Atlantic Beach, NC from Thursday, September 27th to Saturday, September 29th.
-Enjoy the conference full of professional development, networking, learning, and field experiences that will help you expand your knowledge of EE and resources in NC and beyond.
-Consider bringing your family and spending Saturday afternoon and Sunday at the beach!
+Join us for the 2018 Environmental Educators of North Carolina conference at the Millennium Hotel in Durham, NC from Thursday, September 27th to Saturday, September 29th.
+Enjoy the conference full of professional development, networking, learning, and field experiences that will help you expand your knowledge of EE and resources in NC and beyond!

 Environmental education is a process that helps individuals, communities, and organizations learn more about the environment while developing skills and understanding about how to address global challenges and inspire change.
 But if EE is not accessible to everyone, the potential impact is limited.